-C13.19 Alternative Awards
+C13.22 Alternative Awards

-- C13.19.1 A Board of Examiners may award an alternative award and award title to students who have failed the target award or who leave at an interim progression point where such awards have been validated within the programme regulations and provided students satisfy the requirements. - C13.19.2 Alternative awards will only be made where a student's study for their registered award has been completed or terminated. - C13.19.3 A student who leaves their programme and who is eligible but has not been recommended for an alternative award may appeal under the Appeals Process
+- C13.22.1 A Board of Examiners may award an alternative award and award title to students who have failed the target award or who leave at an interim progression point where such awards have been validated within the programme regulations and provided students satisfy the requirements. - C13.22.2 Alternative awards will only be made where a student's study for their registered award has been completed or terminated.

-C13.20 Aegrotat Awards
+C13.23 Aegrotat Awards

-- C13.20.1 Where final student performance is incomplete because of valid extenuating circumstances the Board of Examiners may recommend an Aegrotat award. - C13.20.2 An Aegrotat award of the target or intermediate award is conferred where the Examiner is satisfied that, but for the extenuating circumstances, the student would have reached the standard required. - C13.20.3 Before a recommendation of an Aegrotat award is made, the student must have signified a willingness to accept the award and have signified an understanding that the acceptance of this award waives the right to reassessment. - C13.20.4 Aegrotat awards are not classified. - C13.20.5 A student who has been offered an Aegrotat award, but who chooses instead to be re-assessed, may not claim the Aegrotat award in the event of failure.
+- C13.23.1 Where final student performance is incomplete because of valid extenuating circumstances the Board of Examiners may recommend an Aegrotat award.

+- C13.23.2 An Aegrotat award of the target or intermediate award is conferred where the Examiner is satisfied that, but for the extenuating circumstances, the student would have reached the standard required.

+- C13.23.3 Before a recommendation of an Aegrotat award is made, the student (or the students representative) must have signified a willingness to accept the award and have signified an understanding that the acceptance of this award waives the right to reassessment.

+- C13.23.4 Aegrotat awards are not classified and will correspond to the relevant exit award for the programme of study being:

+- Aegrotat Certificate of Higher Education.

+- Aegrotat Diploma of Higher Education.

+- Aegrotat Foundation Degree.

+- Aegrotat Bachelor's Degree.

+- Aegrotat Masters Degree.

+C13.23.5 A student who has been offered an Aegrotat award, but who chooses instead to be re-assessed, may not claim the Aegrotat award in the event of failure.

-C13.21 Posthumous Awards
+C13.24 Posthumous Awards

-C13.21.1 Providing that all normal conditions of an award would have been satisfied, an award may be conferred posthumously and be accepted by another person on behalf of the late student.
+- C13.24.1 Providing that all normal conditions of an award would have been satisfied, an award may be conferred posthumously and be accepted by another person on behalf of the late student. - C13.24.2 Posthumous awards are not classified.

-C13.22 Promulgation of Results
+C13.25 Promulgation of Results

-- C13.22.1 Results are published in line with institutional procedures that pertain at the time.
-All students receive a transcript detailing their achievement in any academic session unless this is withheld under other student regulations. - C13.22.2 In line with prevailing Data Protection legislation, students have a right of access to both moderated and unmoderated marks.
+- C13.25.1 Results are published in line with institutional procedures that pertain at the time.
+All students receive a transcript detailing their achievement in any academic session unless this is withheld under other student regulations. - C13.25.2 In line with prevailing Data Protection legislation, students have a right of access to both moderated and unmoderated marks.
 Students may request and obtain disclosure of unmoderated marks after the publication of results.